Jordan Spieth: 2016: Augusta

 On May 29, 2016, Spieth returned to the winner's circle for the first time since his Masters collapse when he won the Dean & DeLuca Invitational.
 He birdied six holes on the back nine on Sunday to see off the challenge of Harris English by three strokes.

 Spieth declined to be a member of the U.S. golf team at the 2016 Summer Olympics in Rio de Janeiro.

 Following a strong showing in the 2016 FedEx Cup Playoffs, Spieth played a prominent role on a victorious U.S. Ryder Cup Team.
-As the world's #3 ranked player, behind Jason Day and Rory McIlroy, Spieth was looked upon as a leader within the American locker room, illustrating both his maturity as a 23-year-old as well as the respect his peers have for him.
+He was the world's #3 ranked player at the time, behind Jason Day and Rory McIlroy.

 In November, Spieth won the Emirates Australian Open on the PGA Tour of Australasia for the second time in three years, shooting a final round 69 to finish at −12, level with Australians Cameron Smith and Ashley Hall.
 Spieth claimed the title on the first playoff hole with a birdie, while Hall missed his birdie opportunity.
 The win was Spieth's 11th of his professional career and his third of 2016.